Veronica Samuels

 Among the oldest inhabitants along the lower Colorado River, Cocopah were the Native Indians, also nicknamed the River People.

-One of the unique things to do in Yuma AZ, you can learn all about them at the Cocopah Museum, which also houses a casino, the Cocopah Speedway, and golf courses on the Cocopah Reservation.
+One of the unique things to do in Yuma AZ, is to learn all about them at the Cocopah Museum, which also houses a casino, the Cocopah Speedway, and golf courses on the Cocopah Reservation.

 Check out the stunning artefacts and exhibits that take you back in time several hundred years to give glimpses of the rich culture and traditions of the Cocopah historic people.